URASENKE TRADITION OF TEA

 available within school curriculums and becoming the first tradition

-of chanoyu to grant women licences as teachers in the Way of Tea.
+of chanoyu to grant women licenses as teachers in the Way of Tea.

-and encouraged his son Hounsai Genshitsu (b.
-1923) to travel abroad
+son Hounsai Genshitsu (b.
+1923) to travel abroad to introduce chanoyu

-to introduce chanoyu to the West.
-Tantansai himself created the
+to the West.
+Tantansai himself created the International Chado Cultural

-came to tea utensil design, his are embued with a deeply poetic
+to tea utensil design; his are embued with a deeply poetic quality.

-quality.
-Every morning , Tantansai and his wife Sen Kayoko wrote
+Every morning, Tantansai and his wife Sen Kayoko wrote a waka poem

-a waka poem to begin the day.
-These poems were posted at the informal
+to begin the day.
+These poems were posted at the informal entrance

-entrance to Konnichian so that all coming and going could take
+to Konnichian so that all coming and going could take a moment to

 His son Hounsai Genshitsu (b.
 1923), the fifteenth